TheJakeSchmidt/wikipedia-minus-wikipedians/README.md

 # Example articles

+Please note that the content linked in this section may be **not safe for work**.

 There is a demo instance of Wikipedia Minus Wikipedians running on AWS.
 It consists of a single t2.medium instance, which is fairly weak, so **these links take between 10 and 20 seconds to render**.

 Not all articles have much, or even any, recent vandalism that merges cleanly into the current article.
 Many articles are protected from being edited by anonymous users; some articles have changed too much for the vandalism to stick.
+Additionally, the results can differ on different page loads, as small differences in merge time can cause revisions to be skipped sometimes and merged other times.

-Some pages I've found that demonstrate multiple visible
+Some pages I've found that demonstrated multiple visible vandalisms, as of August 2015:
-vandalisms:

 - [/wiki/Friday_(Rebecca_Black_song)](http://wikipedia-minus-wikipedians-demo-1444009001.us-east-1.elb.amazonaws.com/wiki/Friday_(Rebecca_Black_song))
-  has its entire first paragraph replaced with a JFK-assassination-related conspiracy theory.
+  ([screenshot](http://i.imgur.com/maSvg6A.png)) has its entire first paragraph replaced with a JFK-assassination-related conspiracy theory.
 - [/wiki/William_Howard_Taft](http://wikipedia-minus-wikipedians-demo-1444009001.us-east-1.elb.amazonaws.com/wiki/William_Howard_Taft)
-  has a couple of complete, grammatically correct sentences inserted below the fold, which is unusual.
+  ([screenshot](http://i.imgur.com/jhF9udc.png)) has a couple of complete, grammatically correct sentences inserted below the fold, which is unusual.
 - [/wiki/Zachary_Taylor](http://wikipedia-minus-wikipedians-demo-1444009001.us-east-1.elb.amazonaws.com/wiki/Zachary_Taylor)
-  has a surprisingly diverse set of random vandalisms.
+  ([screenshot](http://i.imgur.com/vLoCoQZ.png)) has a surprisingly diverse set of random vandalisms.
 - [/wiki/My_World_2.0](http://wikipedia-minus-wikipedians-demo-1444009001.us-east-1.elb.amazonaws.com/wiki/My_World_2.0)
-  is an article about a Justin Bieber album, and has at least 10 instances of vandalism in its first paragraph and infobox, almost all of it homophobic.
+  ([screenshot](http://i.imgur.com/KgMC7EQ.png)) is an article about a Justin Bieber album, and has at least 10 instances of vandalism in its first paragraph and infobox, almost all of it homophobic.